Repaying student loans while unemployed

 Deferring your loans may be the smartest option if you’re experiencing temporary unemployment.
 If you have federal student loans, you can complete an unemployment deferment form to apply.
 The questionnaire will let you know if you’re eligible for deferment or not.
 You’ll send this form, along with any relevant documentation, to your loan servicer.

 If you have private student loans, the process of applying for deferment depends on your lender.
 Many will have instructions for applying on their websites or in your online account, although you’ll likely have to call your lender to find out your options.

 What happens if you don’t make your student loan payments?

 If you’re a few days late on your student loan payment, your loans become delinquent, and they remain that way until you pay the past-due amount or change your payment plan.
-Eventually, your loans will officially go into default; this happens after 270 of nonpayment for most federal student loans, but it could be earlier for private loans.
+Eventually, your loans will officially go into default; this happens after 270 days of nonpayment for most federal student loans, and typically after 90 days of nonpayment for private loans.